Z4cky/angular/README.md

 4. The commands «npm run start», «npm run build» and «npm run build:prod» should work.

 # Finished?
 Checklist
-- Project has no runtime issues
+- Project has no runtime issues x
-- Project has no build issues in dev and prod modes
+- Project has no build issues in dev and prod modes x
-- System don’t do twice requests
+- System don’t do twice requests x
-- Pagination in users list works as expected
+- Pagination in users list works as expected x
-- It is possible to open user card by clicking on the username in list
+- It is possible to open user card by clicking on the username in list x
-- The user card has simple but working UI
+- The user card has simple but working UI x
-- The users list and user card has a responsive UI
+- The users list and user card has a responsive UI x
-- You are sure about the quality of your typescript code
+- You are sure about the quality of your typescript code x
-- You are sure about the project architecture
+- You are sure about the project architecture x

 Good luck!